JamesSmith1202/systems_project_2_final/README.md

 * It is recommended to use a fullscreen terminal window for the client.
 The client doesn't support resizing windows.
 * The open endedness of the client ip/port selection allows for the possibility of connecting to different servers(given that you run the servers on different IPs or ports, but they are hardcoded currently)
 * Fixed size buffers restrict size of data transfer
+* The maximum input and output length is the width of the terminal window (text-wrapping isn't supported)

 ##### Notes on the server
 * The server does not support unique usernames